Artwork from 1600–1450 BC depicting blue monkeys collecting saffron Olaf Tausch, CC BY 3.0, via Wikimedia Commons

-Few plants can rival the rich and colorful history of saffron.
-Known as Crocus sativus, saffron is not only the world’s most expensive spice by weight, but also one of humanity’s oldest companions—woven into our cultures, medicines, and even our mythologies for thousands of years.
+Few plants rival the rich history of saffron.
+Botanists call it Crocus sativus.
+It’s the world’s most expensive spice by weight.
+It’s also one of humanity’s oldest companions.
+For thousands of years, people have woven it into culture, medicine, and myth.

 Ancient Origins and Cultural Significance

-The earliest records suggest saffron’s roots lie between the Mediterranean shores, ancient Mesopotamia, Greece, and Persia (modern-day Iran).
-Though some suggest it may have originated even farther east, saffron was unknown in India and China until after Alexander the Great’s campaigns, when it traveled eastward with his soldiers.
+Early records place saffron’s roots between the Mediterranean, Mesopotamia, Greece, and Persia (modern-day Iran).
+Some historians trace it even farther east.
+However, India and China didn’t adopt saffron until after Alexander the Great’s campaigns.
+His soldiers and traders carried it east.

 Saffron in Myth and Legend

 The legends surrounding saffron are as colorful as the spice itself.
 In Greek mythology, saffron is linked to the tragic tale of Crocus and Smilax.
 According to legend, Crocus, a mortal youth, fell deeply in love with the nymph Smilax.
 When their love ended tragically and the gods intervened, they transformed Crocus into a beautiful, delicate crocus flower, forever memorializing his passion and longing and giving birth to saffron’s golden lineage.
 This story reflects the flower’s enduring association with love, beauty, and transformation.
-Roman poet Ovid captured this myth in his Metamorphoses, intertwining saffron with stories of gods and transformations—a reminder that this plant was always seen as something divine, almost otherworldly.
+Roman poet Ovid captured this myth in his Metamorphoses, intertwining saffron with stories of gods and transformations.

 Saffron also appears in ancient medical myths.
 The Greek physician Hippocrates and other early healers believed saffron could cure everything from melancholy to battle wounds.
 To the Greeks and Romans, saffron was seen as a gift from the gods, a plant that could heal the body, uplift the soul, and even enhance sensual pleasure.
 Roman nobles would scatter saffron on their marriage beds and banquet halls, believing its aroma could invoke joy, fertility, and divine favor.